NJBLAGA/NathanBlaga_T2A2/README.md

 ![Workout Jungle Wireframes - Home Page](./docs/img/wf_home_page.png)

-**Nav-bar:**
+**Navbar:**

-The nav-bar had several changes, although the wireframes showed a burger element in all three views, throughout the styling sprint, several changes were made to a more 'traditional' style.
+The navbar had several changes, although the wireframes showed a burger element in all three views, throughout the styling sprint, several changes were made to a more 'traditional' style.
 However it was finally settle upon to have a mobile styled navbar for all three views.
 The links changed as well, as Your Listings became My Listings, Cart became Wish List, Messages became Inbox and Admin changed to Admin Dashboard.

 ![Workout Jungle Wireframes - Nav Bar](./docs/img/wf_nav_bar.png)